|Fan Yew Teng in Cambridge, U.K., after a marathon land and sea journey through |

 India, Afghanistan, Iran and Yugoslavia to join his wife Noeleen (1975)

-Three years ago today I was jolted by the news that Fan Yew Teng had succumbed to cancer in a Bangkok hospital.
+In December 2010 I was jolted by the news that Fan Yew Teng had succumbed to cancer in a Bangkok hospital.
 I hadn’t been in touch with the man since the mid-1980s, though I recall bumping into him a couple of times, either in theatre foyers or at public forums, but the last real conversation I had with Fan was perhaps when he commissioned me to do a campaign poster in 1984 for his Social Democratic Party which never saw the light of day, apparently because he couldn’t find a printer willing to do the job.

 In retrospect the cartoons I did for the poster weren’t all that hot, but it was my first attempt at political cartooning and laid the groundwork for the drawings I did four years later for ADOI!

 Fan Yew Teng and Mahathir Mohamad are what you might call diametric opposites – not unlike Arthur Koestler’s Yogi and Commissar archetypes, the ultraviolet and infrared ends of the psycho-emotional spectrum.
 The Yogi, representing inner evolution, envisions a world where every single soul is enlightened, liberated and in a natural state of bliss; while the Commissar, representing external revolution, has wet dreams about lording it over a perfect mechanical anthill colony where every atom knows its proper place and nothing irregular goes unpunished.